Ifechukwumunac/zuri-anim8/README.md

  Read on to find out more.

-BEFORE YOU CONTINUE
-	Stuff you need to know…

-HOW THIS DOCUMENTATION IS ARRANGED
-	If you are new to this and want to get up and running in say 10min or so check the tutorials.
-If you are interested in finding more information, especially about the animations we provide, our technical reference serves your purpose.
-If you feel the defaults aren’t your style and you want to change them do check the how-to guides.
-Lastly, if you’re curious and want to know how it all works the nuts and bolts and everything in between do check How it all works.
-!
-Important - In all code snippets shown anything you see in between <...> is variable, just so you know.
-And now another important thing…

 # THE ANIM8 CASE
 Since our purpose is to better the developer's life we have considered a case, how do we know which class belongs to which library (eg. bootstrap) assuming you want to use some other library so we use a special case  _className .

 Now to the meat…

 # TUTORIALS

-INSTALLATION AND GETTING STARTED
+## INSTALLATION AND GETTING STARTED
 To access the library, please sign in but if this is your first time using the library or don’t have an account then go ahead and create a new account by signing up
 To install, go to our website and click on download and then put it in your project folder.
 Then how do you link it?

-IN THE HTML
+## IN THE HTML
 ```html
 <link rel="stylesheet" href="<pathToWhereYouStoredIt>/anim8.css" />
 ```

-OR IN THE CSS
+### OR IN THE CSS

 Using a string:
 ``` css